 Fifteen 8-inch segments should be collected to form a single sample to be sent for analysis.
 These should be collected at random within an area not larger than 15 acres.
 Areas differing in soil types or management histories should be sampled separately.
 An easy method for collecting a sample is to collect 3 to 5 stalk segments from each of several small areas (less than an acre) that seem to be representative of larger areas within a field.

-Samples should be sent to the Soil Testing Laboratory at the University of Connecticut for analysis as soon as possible after collection.
+Samples should be sent to the Soil Nutrient Analysis Laboratory at the University of Connecticut for analysis as soon as possible after collection.
 Samples should be placed in paper (not plastic) bags to enable some drying and minimize growth of mold.
 The test results will be incorrect if the samples are stored for more than one day before lab.
 The time normally required to mail samples to the laboratory is not a problem.
-The UConn Soil Testing Laboratory will accept samples for this test starting in the fall.
-Because the laboratory does not yet have the equipment necessary for rapid analysis of the samples, the results of the test will be sent to farmers in the February after harvest.
+The UConn Soil Nutrient Analysis Laboratory will accept samples for this test starting in the fall.
+Because the laboratory does not yet have the equipment necessary for rapid analysis of the samples, the results of the test will be sent to farmers typically in late November or December following harvest.
 The results will indicate whether the availability of N during the growing season was low, optimal or excess.